ThomasRulonEvans/cs2263_hw01/README.md

 # HW 01

-Simple overview of use/purpose.
+Enter either a plain expression into the command line to be evaluated or provide a file with one expression per line to be evaluated.

 ## Description
-Program to mave evaluations of provided arguments.
+Program to make evaluations of provided arguments.

 ## Getting Started
+Type any expression without perentheis and the program will return the evaluation of the expression.

+Pass the program a file using --args="-b file" and the program will return evaluations line by line of the text document.

 ### Dependencies